apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

 ## Custom Flink Resource Mutators

-`FlinkResourceMutator`, an interface for ,mutating the resources of `FlinkDeployment` and `FlinkSessionJob`,  is a pluggable component based on the [Plugins](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/filesystems/plugins) mechanism.
+`FlinkResourceMutator`, an interface for mutating the resources of `FlinkDeployment` and `FlinkSessionJob`,  is a pluggable component based on the [Plugins](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/filesystems/plugins) mechanism.
 During development, we can customize the implementation of `FlinkResourceMutator` and make sure to retain the service definition in `META-INF/services`.
 The following steps demonstrate how to develop and use a custom mutator.

 1. Implement `FlinkResourceMutator` interface: